UPPMAX/HPC-python/docs/index.rst

 The four HPC centers UPPMAX, HPC2N, LUNARC, and NSC
 ----------------------------------------------------

-.. admonition:: Four HPC centers

-   - There are many similarities:

-     - Login vs. calculation/compute nodes
-     - Environmental module system with software hidden until loaded with ``module load``
-     - Slurm batch job and scheduling system
-     - ``pip install`` procedure

-   - ... and small differences:

-     - commands to load Python, Python packages
-     - slightly different flags to Slurm
-     - Some different versions of modules

-   - ... and some bigger differences:

 - UPPMAX has three different clusters

     - Rackham for general purpose computing on CPUs only
     - Snowy available for local projects and suits long jobs (< 1 month) and has GPUs
     - Bianca for sensitive data and has GPUs

 - HPC2N has Kebnekaise with GPUs

 - LUNARC has two systems

     - Cosmos (CPUs and GPUs)
     - Cosmos-SENS (sensitive data)

 - NSC has one NAISS system (and several others)

     - Tetralith (CPUs and GPUs)

     - Conda is recommended only for UPPMAX, LUNARC, and NSC users

 .. warning::